HTML form

 Method and encoding

 Set method="post".
-We accept two content types:
+We accept three content types:

 Cross-origin (CORS)

-The submission endpoint /in/:formId allows requests from any origin.
+The submission endpoint allows requests from any origin.
 We respond to OPTIONS preflight with 204 and Access-Control-Allow-Origin: *, so you can embed forms on other domains or submit via fetch() from a different site.

-Honeypot (optional)
+Honeypot field (optional)

 Preview